Capturing the Page Curve and Entanglement Dynamics of Black Holes in Quantum Computers: Qubit transport model of the Black hole in Quantum Computers

+where, $A$ is the area of the black hole.
 Due to the finiteness of $S_{\mathrm{BH}}$, we consider, assuming the entropy to be an integer, that the black hole consists of $N=S_{\mathrm{BH}}/\mathrm{ln}2$ qubits.
 Moreover, we assume that the quantum state associated with $N$ qubits is in a pure state after the formation of the black hole.
 However, the qubits themselves are highly entangled with each other due to the fast scrambling governed by a complex unitary transformation.

 Similarly, the outgoing Hawking radiation can be thought of as made out of qubits.
 As the black hole evaporates gradually by the emission of Hawking radiation, in our qubit scenario of the black hole, this physical process is represented by the reduction of the black hole qubits $N$ and the increase of Hawking radiation qubits denoted as $N_{\mathrm{rad}}$.
 During the emission of the Hawking radiation, the Hawking radiation qubits will have a varying entanglement with the rest of the black hole qubits.
-At a specific time called the Page time, $t_{\mathrm{Page}}$, the entanglement entropy $S_{\mathrm{rad}}$ of the outgoing Hawking qubits will be equal to the initial Bekenstein-Hawking entropy of the black hole, in other words, Hawking qubits are maximally entangled with the black hole qubits.
+At a specific time called the Page time, $t_{\mathrm{Page}}$, the entanglement entropy $S_{\mathrm{rad}}$ of the outgoing Hawking qubits will be equal to the Bekenstein-Hawking entropy of the remaining black hole.
+At $t_{\mathrm{Page}}$, the Hawking qubits will be maximally entangled with the remaining black hole qubits.
 After the Page time, the entanglement entropy of the Hawking qubits will gradually decrease because the information content of the black hole beyond the horizon is now transferred more and more to the Hawking qubits.
 When the black hole evaporates, all of its information content is transferred to the Hawking qubits, which are again in a pure state and thus will have zero entanglement entropy.
 In Fig. \ref{fig:page-curve}, we present the above schematic picture of the time dependence of the entanglement entropy associated with the Hawking radiation.
 In the subsequent sections, we will elaborate on these dynamics with a more microscopic but still toy model of a black hole with qubits, namely the qubit transport model of the black hole.